tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 Like I said - Landry was the same old hate-filled, foul-mouthed waste of skin.
 The used-to-be barbarian king of our small town, nestled in the heart of the remote southern wetlands, had finally come home.
 The only difference now was that he had exponentially more power than he did when he was the sheriff here instead of his younger brother.

-*Sergent Landry of the New Orleans Police Department* \- what a nauseating thought.
+*Sergeant Landry of the New Orleans Police Department* \- what a nauseating thought.

 I swallowed my disgust, nodded, and tapped the play button on the screen.
 Before the audio officially started, my eyes darted back to the window.